ricdip/algorithms/knapsack/README.md

 ## Output

-The output are the filled table used for the execution, the set of the selected items in the optimal solution and the measure of the optimal solution m for both algorithms.
+The output are the filled table used for the execution, the set of the selected items in the optimal solution and the measure of the optimal solution m for the algorithms.